platformatic/platformatic/docs/guides/prisma.md

 # Adding Prisma with Platformatic

 [Prisma](https://www.prisma.io/) is an open-source ORM for Node.js and TypeScript.
-It is used as an alternative to writing plain SQL, or using another database access tool such as SQL query builders (like [knex.js](https://knexjs.org/)) or ORMs (like [TypeORM](https://typeorm.io/) and [Sequelize](https://sequelize.org/)).
-Prisma currently supports PostgreSQL, MySQL, SQL Server, SQLite, MongoDB and CockroachDB.
+It is used as an alternative to writing SQL, or using another database access tool such as SQL query builders (like [knex.js](https://knexjs.org/)) or ORMs (like [TypeORM](https://typeorm.io/) and [Sequelize](https://sequelize.org/)).
+Prisma currently supports PostgreSQL, MySQL, SQL Server, SQLite, MongoDB, and CockroachDB.

-Prisma can be used with plain JavaScript and it embraces TypeScript and provides a level to type-safety that goes beyond the guarantees other ORMs in the TypeScript ecosystem.
+Prisma can be used with JavaScript or TypeScript, and provides a level to type-safety that goes beyond the guarantees made by other ORMs in the TypeScript ecosystem.
 You can find an in-depth comparison of Prisma against other ORMs [here](https://www.prisma.io/docs/concepts/more/comparisons).

-If you want to get a quick overview of how Prisma works, you can follow the [Quickstart](https://www.prisma.io/docs/getting-started/quickstart) or read the [Introduction](https://www.prisma.io/docs/understand-prisma/introduction) in the documentation.
+If you want to get a quick overview of how Prisma works, you can follow the [Quickstart](https://www.prisma.io/docs/getting-started/quickstart) or read the [Introduction](https://www.prisma.io/docs/understand-prisma/introduction) in the Prisma documentation.

 ## How Prisma can improve your workflow with Platformatic DB: